RU09342/lab-1-intro-to-git-c-and-msp430-mammarelm7/Assignment/README.md

 # Lab 1: Implementation of math.c file
 In this lab the math.h header file was provided with a declaration for the math(int, int, char) function.
-The math.c file was created in order to implement this function
+The math.c file was created in order to implement this function.
+This function will take two numbers, perform an operation, and return the result.

 ## math.h file
 This file starts with two preprocessors ifndef and define.